Tanmai28/Mobius-strip-project/README.md

 - **Nailing the Math**: The partial derivatives were a bit of a headache because of all the sines and cosines.
 A small mistake could throw off the area or edge calculations, so I double-checked everything.
 - **Making the Plot Pop**: The Möbius strip’s twisty, non-orientable nature is cool but tough to visualize clearly.
 I played with Matplotlib’s settings—like transparency (`alpha=0.8`) and the `viridis` colormap—to make the 3D plot look sharp and show off the strip’s unique shape.

-This setup makes the code clean, functional, and ready to explore the Möbius strip’s wild geometry!
+This setup makes the code clean, functional, and ready to explore the Mobius strip’s wild geometry!